This page was reviewed under our medical and editorial policy by

 Following the procedure, patients are urged to call their doctor in case of any issues or 911 for serious concerns.

-After pleurodesis, a patient may stay in the hospital overnight for observation.
+After pleurodesis, a patient will usually stay in the hospital for two nights with a chest tube inserted to ensure the lung stays inflated.
 This is an important way to ensure recovery is going as planned.
 Several follow-up appointments may be scheduled as well, including procedures such as X-rays to see whether treatment is working and discussions about any additional recommended treatments.